glauberramos/glauberramos.com/_posts/posts/2013-11-15-josh-seiden.markdown

 mvp is the smallest thing you can make to test your hypothesis

-what are businesses trying to learn is there a need / opportunity in the market? will buy my solution? does my solution work?
+what are businesses trying to learn
+- is there a need / opportunity in the market?
+- will anyone buy my solution?
+- does my solution work?

 second question is hard to us - to designers